-Acquisition and transfer of immovable property in India by NRIs / PIOs / Foreign Nationals of Non-Indian Origin is regulated in terms of Sub-sections (3), (4) and (5) of Section 6 of the Foreign Exchange Management Act, 1999 read with Notification No. FEMA 21/ 2000-RB dated May 3, 2000.
+Acquisition and transfer of immovable property in India by NRIs / PIOs / Foreign Nationals of Non-Indian Origin is regulated in terms of Sub-sections (3), (4) and (5) of Section 6 of the Foreign Exchange Management Act, 1999 read with Notification No. FEMA 21/2000-RB dated May 3, 2000.
 The regulatory framework and instructions issued by the Reserve Bank in this regard have been compiled in this Master Circular.
 The list of underlying circulars/notifications is furnished in Appendix.

-2. This Master Circular is being issued with a sunset clause of one year.
-This circular will stand withdrawn on July 1, 2012 and be replaced by an updated Master Circular on the subject.
+- 2. This Master Circular may be referred to for general guidance.
+The Authorised Dealer Category I banks and Authorised banks may refer to respective circulars / notifications for detailed information, if so needed. - 3.
+This Master Circular is being issued with a sunset clause of one year.
+This circular will stand withdrawn on July 1, 2014 and be replaced by an updated Master Circular on the subject.